-Although the man’s suit is more well known, young women also participated in the rebellious 1940s Zoot and Zazou style.
+Although the men’s suit is more well known, young women also participated in the rebellious 1940s Zoot and Zazou style.
 Some called their clothing “defense drapes.”

 Their version was a short pleated skirt that showed plenty of leg – it was an inch or two above the knee!
-The skirt was made of rayon or cotton and was gathered or pleated and had flow to it – it had to swing for all of that dancing – and sat at the waistline.
-It was usually plain but bright in color and fastened on the side with a metal zipper or buttons.
+The skirt was made of rayon or cotton, was gathered or pleated, had flow to it – it had to swing for all of that dancing – and sat at the waistline.
+It was usually plain but bright in color, and fastened on the side with a metal zipper or buttons.
 A plain white blouse, usually short-sleeved, was worn tucked into the skirt.
 A tight sweater added one more layer.

 Pants were also popular.
-Young Zazous wore wide leg, high waist pants like most working class women but they pegged the legs mimicking the men’s style.
+Young Zazous wore wide leg, high waist pants like most working class women, but they pegged the legs to mimic the men’s style.

-For the Latina zoot-suiter, the pachucha, hair was worn in a giant, exaggerated bouffant-style on top of the head with the rest of the hair falling loose in the back.
+For the Latina zoot-suiter, the pachucha, hair was worn in a giant exaggerated bouffant-style on top of the head, with the rest of the hair falling loose in the back.
 Some women formed social clubs with names like “Black Widows and “Slicks Chicks.”
-For the French Zazou’s hair was worn long and curly and died platinum blond.
+For the French Zazous, hair was worn long and curly and dyed platinum blond.
 Heavy makeup was also worn.